Lifestyle

 4.)
 Legal issues

 Get a patent lawyer!
 And take everything in this article with a grain of salt.
 With legal issues, relatively few things are ever certain.
-Intellectual Property law at the moment is being challenged by a host of new technological innovations that weren’t around a generation ago.
+Intellectual Property law is currently being challenged by a host of new technological innovations that weren’t around a generation ago.

 3.)
 Is it worth competing with your previous employer?

 Think really, really, really hard if you want to compete against your former employer.
-Unless you think you’ll have the resources to take them on legally, and if they’re able to grind you down through their sheer size, you probably shouldn’t do it.
+Unless you think you’ll have the resources to take them on legally, and if they can grind you down through their sheer size, you probably shouldn’t do it.
 But if you have to, never leave a single trace of evidence that might be taken to mean that you hatched a plan to compete against your company while employed.

 Kinkier ideas have been stolen.
 Like I keep telling everyone, people pay good money for this sort of thing.